AndreyTamplon/Operating-systems/README.md

-# Repository for solving problems from the course "Operating systems"
+# Repository for solutions of the tasks from the course "Operating systems"